XimeraProject/ximeraproject.github.io/content/index.md

 Ximera provides free interactive online content.
 Anyone with an internet connection can freely learn and interact with our materials, without even logging in!
+In 2024, over 30,000 students used Ximera in courses, for an estimated savings of $3.5 million dollars.

 ## Selected Ximera Activities